 - Slowly add the wet ingredients to the dry ingredients.
 Mix until combined.

 - With a spoon, add batter to each muffin cup, filling each to close to the top.
-Add desired toppings to the top of each cup, pressing into the cup slightly to get some of the ingredients into the centre of the muffins.
+Add desired toppings to the top of each cup, pressing into the cup slightly to get some of the ingredients into the center of the muffins.

 - Bake for 20-23 minutes or until inserted toothpick comes out clean.
 Allow to cool before removing from muffin tin.